philmcminn/new-paper/README.md

 For example, this repository chooses to structure papers by splitting its content across several files.
 This is because I think it is better to structure LaTeX documents in a modular fashion, much like a computer program.
+This approach will help you re-use components of your papers that you have written when you start to work on your PhD thesis.

 A common objection to doing it this way is that it makes it harder to find specific text later.
 But, if you structure your files in the way this repository suggests, finding things again should not be difficult – in fact, it should be very easy.
 (Also, if you get really stuck, then it is not hard to use the "Find" feature of a good text editor, so long as you include all the relevant files in the scope of the search.)